beast-dev/doc/tutorials/howtos/tracer_convergence.md

 In order to identify for which parameters this would be useful, careful inspection of the different parameter traces may be useful (to check which parameters clearly differ in their posterior estimates or if one or more parameters differ between replicate analyses).

+## Identifying convergence problems using TreeTracer

+### Data set information

+### Loading output files into TreeTracer

+We start by loading the output **.trees** files of both replicates of the same BEAST XML into TreeTracer.

-### Citing Tracer
+## Citing Tracer and TreeTracer

-The recommended citation for this program is:
+The recommended citation for Tracer is:

 Rambaut A, Drummond AJ, Xie D, Baele G and Suchard MA (2018) Posterior summarisation in Bayesian phylogenetics using Tracer 1.7. *Systematic Biology*. **syy032**.
 [doi:10.1093/sysbio/syy032](https://doi.org/10.1093/sysbio/syy032)

+The recommended citation for TreeTracer is:

 ## References